Zeeex/XTR-Toolbox/README.md

 - You can request a feature, open for all kinds of suggestions
 - Expected to get on par with other full toolbox suites in months' time

-## Support me if you can and enjoy my software
+## Support me if you like my software
 [DigitalTipJar](https://digitaltipjar.com/zex)
 Every bit helps me out and will make me focus more time on this.